OFS/oneapi-asp/iseries-dk_2link/README.md

 ## Overview
-This repository contains files necessary to generate ASP for the OFS I-series devkit reference platform.
+This repository contains files necessary to generate ASP for the OFS I-series devkit reference platform with 2 separate PCIe links from the FIM.
 The hardware currently relies on platforms that implement the OFS PCIe TLP format using AXI-S interfaces, and the software uses OPAE SDK interfaces.

 ## Repo Structure